Born: December 7th, 1957

 In addition to music theatre compositions, Czernowin has composed numerous works for chamber music groups and ensembles.
 In 2003, Winter Songs was completed.
 All three parts - Pending Light (2002/03, a commission by IRCAM), Stones (2003, Ensemble Modern) and Roots (2003, Sospeso), are based on an identical musical core played by seven instrumentalists which appears in each part in a different tonal guise with the aid of electronics, percussion and samplers.
 The large-scale triptych Maim (2001/2007) for orchestra and five solo instruments which traces the movements of water was premiered at the Festival MaerzMusik in Berlin under the baton of Johannes Kalitzke with the Konzerthausorchester Berlin.

-Czernowin has received numerous awards for her compositions, including the Kranichstein Music Prize (1992), Asahi Shimbun Fellowship Prize (1993), the Schloss Solitue Fellowship (1996), the IRCAM reading panel (1998), the Encouragement Prize by the Ernst von Siemens Music Foundation (2003), the Rockefeller Foundation Prize (2004), the Fromm Foundation Award (2008), a nomination of the Berlin Wissenschaftskolleg (2008) and a Guggenheim Fellowship Award (2011).
+Czernowin has received numerous awards for her compositions, including the Kranichstein Music Prize (1992), Asahi Shimbun Fellowship Prize (1993), the Schloss Solitue Fellowship (1996), the IRCAM reading panel (1998), the Encouragement Prize by the Ernst von Siemens Music Foundation (2003), the Rockefeller Foundation Prize (2004), the Fromm Foundation Award (2008), a nomination of the Berlin Wissenschaftskolleg (2008), a Guggenheim Fellowship Award (2011) and the Heidelberg Women Composer's Award (2016).
 Czernowin received invitations to become Composer in Residence from festivals in Dresden and Darmstadt in 2004 and in 2006 from the Salzburg Festival.